padukony/techtask/README.md

 # techtask

-Technical Challenge:\
+Technical Challenge:\\
-task1_3tier.drawio.pdf\
+Task1: Design of 3 tier environment.\
-Task1: Design of 3 tier environment:\
+File Name: task1_3tier.drawio.pdf
 - This 3 tier environment architecture is based on AWS cloud services
 - Create separate VPC (Virtual Private Cloud) to isolate all the resources belong to the application.
 - Create 3 private subnets to keep web,application and DB instances/VMs/services.